andy-sweet/fcdiff/doc/methods.rst

 is the parameter of a Bernoulli distribution. :math:`T_{nmu}` is deterministic if the anomalous state of regions :math:`n` and :math:`m` in patient :math:`u` is the same, and is a Bernoulli random variable with parameter :math:`\eta` if they are different.
 This distribution encourages anomalous networks containing cliques of anomalous nodes, where larger values of :math:`\eta` allow more edges outside of cliques to be affected.
+You can sample from this distribution with :meth:`IARModel.sample_T`.

 Let :math:`F_{nm}` be a multinomial random variable indicating the state of healthy connectivity between regions :math:`n` and :math:`m`.